 Undigested food in a person’s stool is not usually a cause for concern.
-The body is not able to fully break down high-fiber foods, or foods with hard shells, such as sweetcorn.
+The body cannot fully break down high-fiber foods or foods with hard shells, such as sweetcorn.
 Consequently, these may pass through the digestive system unchanged.

-In this article, we look at the various causes for undigested food to appear in stool and when a person should see their doctor.
+In this article, we look at reasons why undigested food may appear in stool and when a person should speak with a doctor.

-There are some reasons why food might not be completely digested that do not cause concern.
+There are some reasons why the body might not completely digest foods that do not cause concern.

 When a person eats high-fiber foods, it is common for some undigested material to appear in the stool because the body cannot fully break down the tough material.